tingli-shen/Warehouse-Management/README.md

     inside any of the Containers within it and automatically remove the added object from the Container it previously occupied, so it cannot be in two places at once.
-  -extract(thing): Remove a given object ('thing') from the Container or any Container within it.
+  - extract(thing): Remove a given object ('thing') from the Container or any Container within it.
 Unlike remove(), this method requires a specific object.
 This method should return the extracted object, or `None` if 'thing' is not anywhere within the Container.